Fastpacking Gear List Super Ultralight 2026

 You make Adventure Alan & Co possible.
 When purchasing through links on our site, we may earn an affiliate commission at no additional cost to you.
 Here’s why you can trust us.

-Zpacks Nero Ultra 38 Backpack
+Zpacks Nero Pro

 Enlightened Equipment Enigma 30